j-ew-s/study-exception-filter/README.md

 Will handle every exception thrown by classes decorated with ```[ExceptionHandlingFilter]``` Call the ApiResponse and perform client response.

+At this point, you can call a Log Method - this is byond  the scope of this study.

 #### API/Response/ApiResponse
 Override the ```ActionResult``` and crete response object